lextoumbourou/igor/README.md

 # Igor - Wit, Web Audio API and XBMC experiment

+A very simple voice recognition proof of concept for XBMC using [Wit's](https://wit.ai/) API.

 Like everything in life, inspired by the movie [Brainscan](http://youtu.be/mT1Vr13s17U?t=25m33s) (25m 33s).

 ## Quickstart